 - Body hair loss or sexual issues in some people

-Sometimes the signs and symptoms of Addison's disease may appear suddenly.
-Acute adrenal failure (addisonian crisis) can lead to life-threatening shock.
-Seek emergency medical treatment if you experience the following signs and symptoms:
+Sometimes the symptoms of Addison's disease appear suddenly.
+Acute adrenal failure can lead to life-threatening shock.
+Seek emergency treatment for the following:

 - Pain in the lower back or legs

 - Severe abdominal pain, vomiting and diarrhea, leading to dehydration

 - Low blood pressure

 When to see a doctor

-See your doctor if you have common signs and symptoms of Addison's disease, such as:
+See a health care provider if you have common symptoms of Addison's disease, such as:

 - Darkened areas of skin